I Wanna Thank Me

 I Wanna Thank Me is the seventeenth studio album by American rapper Snoop Dogg.
-It was released on August 16, 2019 by Doggy Style Records and Empire Distribution.
-The album features guest appearances from Rick Rock, Chris Brown, Anitta, Jermaine Dupri, Stressmatic, YG, RJ, Mustard, Slim Jxmmi of Rae Sremmurd, Russ, Wiz Khalifa, DJ Battlecat, Lil Duval, Swizz Beatz, Ozuna, Slick Rick, Trey Songz and Snoop's cousin, the late Nate Dogg, among others.
+It was released on August 16, 2019, by Doggy Style Records and Empire Distribution.
 It was supported by an eponymous single, "I Wanna Thank Me", released on July 3.

 Background

 On March 27, 2019, Snoop Dogg announced through his Instagram account that he was releasing a new album in May.
 The album's release date was eventually postponed to August 16.

+The album consists of 22 tracks and features production from DJ Battlecat, Swizz Beatz, Dunlap Exclusive, Fredwreck, Soopafly, Rick Rock, Jermaine Dupri, Mustard, Jazze Pha, DJ Green Lantern and Russ.
+It features guest appearances from Rick Rock, Chris Brown, Anitta, Jermaine Dupri, Stressmatic, YG, RJ, Mustard, Slim Jxmmi of Rae Sremmurd, Russ, Wiz Khalifa, DJ Battlecat, Lil Duval, Swizz Beatz, Ozuna, Slick Rick, Trey Songz and Snoop's cousin, the late Nate Dogg, among others.

 Cover art

 The album cover references the 1903 painting A Friend in Need, part of the Dogs Playing Poker series by Cassius Marcellus Coolidge.
+It was designed by Chicago artist Malachi Wright.

 Reception

 The album received generally positive reviews.
 Neil Z. Yeung of Allmusic stated, "There's not much here to hail a return-to-form renaissance, but for those in need of a solid dose of the familiar, I Wanna Thank Me is pure Snoop, complete with sly boasts, smooth production, and nostalgic, kush-loving comforts."